 For coverage year 2018, HealthCare.gov lists the following as hardship exemptions:

 - Receiving a shut-off notice from a utility company

-- Domestic violence
+- Experiencing domestic violence

 - The death of a family member